adangert/JoustMania/README.md

 Installation
 ---------------------------

-0. [Download](https://www.raspberrypi.org/downloads/raspbian/) and [Install](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) Raspbian on the micro SD card, this build was tested on the pi 4 (5 coming soon!) with the latest version of the raspberry pi OS, 32 or 64 bit.
+0. [Download](https://www.raspberrypi.org/downloads/raspbian/) and [Install](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) Raspbian on the micro SD card, this build was tested on the pi 4 and 5, with the latest version of the raspberry pi OS, 32 or 64 bit.
 If you would like to try installing on [Debian](https://raspi.debian.net/) there are some extra [instructions here](https://github.com/adangert/JoustMania/wiki/Debian-Instructions) that could help.
-0. Connect the bluetooth adapters and speaker
+0. Connect the bluetooth adapters, (usb audio connector for the pi 5), and speakers
 0. Turn on the pi, open a Terminal and run these commands, the pi will reboot on a successful install
 0. If something goes wrong during instillation, try running setup.sh again.